 Frequently Asked Questions:

 Q:Do they have scent glands or a smell?
-A: They dont have a very foul odor, however even coatis that have been neutered have a very faint skunk odor.
+A: They dont have a very foul odor, however even coatis that I have been neutered have a very faint skunk odor.

 Q: Do they require any vaccinations?
 A: Coatis generally need both dog and cat vaccines for distemper and many other diseases and a killed rabies vaccine.
 They do need monthly flea/tick treatments and regular dewormings.
 Q: What is their general personality?
 A: Extremely playful, spunky, loveable, cuddley, will go to strangers.
 Puppy like.

 Q: How are they with other pets?
 A: They will play with friendly dogs, but may attack small animals like a hamster.
 If you have other small pets, even cats, I would not reccommend a coati.
 Even if they are not aggressive towards a specific animal they play rough and can irritate or even accidently injure the other animal.